sherlockwu/sherlockwu.github.io/_pages/about.md

 -->

 ## Research
 I'm broadly interested in systems.
 Recently, I built systems for new storage **devices** (such as Flash and PMEM) and new storage **architecture** (such as tiering and disaggregated storage/memory).
-I worked on topics such as caching, multi-tenancy, databases.
+I work on topics such as caching, multi-tenancy, and data intensive applications.

 ### Systems for New Storage Devices
-- Characterizing Ultra Low Latency SSDs \[[Optane-UnwrittenContract, HotStorage'19](https://research.cs.wisc.edu/adsl/Publications/hotstorage-contract19.pdf)\]
+- Characterizing Ultra Low Latency SSDs \[[UnwrittenContract, HotStorage'19](https://research.cs.wisc.edu/adsl/Publications/hotstorage-contract19.pdf)\]
 - Full-text Search Engine on Tiny Memory and Large Flash Systems \[[WiSER, FAST'20](https://www.usenix.org/conference/fast20/presentation/he)\]
 - Performance Isolation, Fairness, and Sharing on Persistent Memory \[[NyxCache, FAST'22](https://www.usenix.org/conference/fast22/presentation/wu)\]
 - External Sorting on Byte-addressable Storage \[[WiscSort, VLDB'23]()\]